DIS-SIN/neo4j-algo-apoc/README.md

         docker-compose up

+        (optional:to detach the container process)
+        docker-compose up -d

 - set password, type in your browser: `localhost:7474`. default password is `neo4j`

 - check if APOC and ALGO libraries are ready by typing in to the neo4j browser: